 It's patients like Verel that scientists, including those at the Janssen Pharmaceutical Companies of Johnson & Johnson, are hoping to help through dedicated research on potential new treatments.

-For Amyloidosis Awareness Month, we're sharing what experts now know about the rare disease—approximately 4,500 people are diagnosed each year in the U.S.—and how new advancements in care have the potential to give such patients more hope.
+For Rare Disease Day, we're sharing what experts now know about the rare disease—approximately 4,500 people are diagnosed each year in the U.S.—and how new advancements in care have the potential to give such patients more hope.

 AL amyloidosis is caused by an overproduction of protein chains by the immune system.